COVID-19: Funding and Support Initiatives

 Business Support Fund

-The Victorian Government has launched the Business Support Fund to help small businesses survive the impacts of the coronavirus (COVID-19) pandemic and keep people in work.
+The Victorian Government launched the Business Support Fund to help small businesses survive the impacts of the coronavirus (COVID-19) pandemic and keep people in work.
+Find out more via www.business.gov.au

 Working for Victoria

-A useful document is available for businesses seeking information about Working for Victoria here.
+This document is also available for businesses seeking information about Working for Victoria.

 Payroll Tax Refund